 How to Migrate to a New Bullet Journal

 Next, you can open up your new bullet journal and write in pencil at the top of each page, what that page is going to be.
 You have to decide where you want your collection layouts to be.
 Do you want them at the beginning, the end, or mixed in with your other layouts?

-I mix my collection layouts in with my other layouts and it works out because I have an up to date index. :)
+I mix my collection layouts in with my other layouts, and it works out because I have an up-to-date index. :)

+How to Migrate to a New Bullet Journal